wkCircle/DAAD-German-School-Crawler/README.md

     # (optional) the variable totalPages can be auto computed, and the crawler will crawl pages until the end of totalPages.
     # If you wish to crawl a specific number of pages, pls uncomment the var and set a number to it, and
     # set the var AutoComputePages in the following as False.
+E.g.,
     totalPages = 32
     ```
     ```